-Three weekends each summer, OUR HOUSE Grief Support Center hosts Camp Erin-Los Angeles and Camp Erin-Orange County.
-The weekend-long camp provides children an opportunity to learn coping skills, enjoy traditional summer camp activities, and connect with other children who are also grieving the death of someone close.
+Three weekends each summer, OUR HOUSE Grief Support Center hosts Camp Erin local grieving children and teens.
+The weekend-long camp provides children ages 6-17 an opportunity to learn coping skills, enjoy traditional summer camp activities, and connect with other children who are also grieving the death of someone close.

-“I plan on staying actively involved with Camp Erin-LA, and I encourage others who are considering volunteering to act on those impulses.
-I contemplated volunteering at Camp Erin-LA for 3 years before I finally signed up, and I’m now I’m wishing I had done it sooner.” – Jennifer, Camp Counselor
+“I plan on staying actively involved with Camp Erin, and I encourage others who are considering volunteering to act on those impulses.
+I contemplated volunteering at Camp Eric for 3 years before I finally signed up, and I’m now I’m wishing I had done it sooner.” – Jennifer, Camp Counselor

-“My heart was broken before Camp Erin-LA.
+“My heart was broken before Camp Erin.
 After meeting my new friends and learning ways to get through my tough times, I can love things again.” – Sara, 9

 Who is Erin?